Leinadj/leinadj.github.io/_posts/2023-04-09-Exploring Explainable Boosting Machines.md

 'Black-boxes are without alternative' is a lie.
 There is only ignorance.

 Through linearity, I gain Interpretabilty.
-Through trees, I gain Preditive Power.
+Through trees, I gain Predictive Power.

 Through Predictive Power, I gain Victory.